-1.2.
-What We Do.
-Against this history of shifts in policy rules, we use a very simple model as a first step toward examining the implications of the kinds of regime changes that the United States has actually experienced.
-The stark model highlights mechanisms that arise from regime switching but will continue to be present in richer models where the mechanisms are harder to isolate.
+Against this history of shifts in policy rules, we use very simple models to take first steps toward examining the implications of the kinds of regime changes that the United States has actually experienced.
+Although stark, the models highlight that regime switching generates mechanisms that will continue to be present in richer models where the mechanisms are harder to isolate.